ivanpiatak/ASIC_BE/README.md

 # ASIC_BE
-ASIC BE flow scripts for the Cadence RTL Compiler and Cadence Encounter.
-Only for educational purposes.
+ASIC BE flow scripts for Cadence RTL Compiler and Cadence Encounter.
+For educational purposes only.